jepst/todo/todo-docker/README.md

 Type Ctrl-C to exit log listing.

-Production
+Limitations
 ---------
 This version of the app is okay for learning about app architecture, but it is *not* suitable for use in a real, live, public-facing production system.
 Here are some things that would need to be addressed before this could be made public:

 * The site would have to be hosted somewhere.
 We could serve from an Amazon EC2 instance, for example.
 * You'd probably want a domain name, like `the-todo-app.com`, which would point to your hosting service.
 * The app is served over un-encrypted HTTP, it should use HTTPS.
-For that we'd need a proxy like nginx and appropriate certificates.
+For that, we'd need a proxy like nginx and appropriate certificates.
+* Depending on the load you expect the app to get, you may want multiple app servers, and therefore a load balancer between them.
 * The API server talks to the database using the `root` user, which is bad.
 We should change these passwords and use a non-root user.
 * There's no user authentication.
 Users should be required to create an account and log in with a password.
 The database would need to keep track of user accounts in a `users` table.
 * We're serving both the web client and the API server with minimal, non-threaded server.
 Flask even warns us about this.
-We should use a production-ready server.
+We should use a production-ready server like `gunicorn`.
 * Using raw JavaScript for the client is old-fashioned and inflexible.
 You may want to use a modern framework such as React or Vue.